+By Jo Anderson.
+Last Updated 6th February 2024.
+Welcome to this guide covering what you could do after a GP data breach.
 If you’ve been psychologically harmed by a GP surgery data breach, you may be wondering whether there’s anything you could do about it.
-A GP breach of data protection could, after all, have caused you anxiety, stress and may have even caused you to lose sleep.
+A GP breach of data protection could, after all, have caused you anxiety, data breach distress and may have even caused you to lose sleep.

 In the sections below, we give you an insight into the laws that protect your personal data.
 We explain what your data protection rights are, and how a GP surgery could breach them.
 In addition to this, we explain the reason you could claim for psychological injuries and give you some insight into guideline payout amounts for such injuries.

-- What Personal Data Could A GP Surgery Hold About Me?
+- How Could A GP Surgery Data Breach Happen?

 - What Evidence Do I Need For A GP Surgery Data Breach Claim?